 Skills with crafting involved

 To begin, you should complete quests that reward Crafting experience upon completion.
 Finishing Elemental Workshop 1 and 2 could land you around 12,500 Crafting experience with minimal requirements.
 The other way involves glassblowing on Entrana, which can be done by collecting Seaweed and making glass out of it.
 It can be an excellent spot to make some Crafting experience for both new and more experienced adventurers.
-There is always option to tan cow hide but it is much less effective than methods above.
+There is always an option to tan cow hide but it is much less effective than the methods above.

 After hitting level 61 in Crafting, players should consider buying buckets of sand and soda ash from Trader Crewmember in Port Khazard.
 This location can be quite crowded, so if there are no items in stock, Catherby and Corsair Cove traders do have the same goods to offer.
 By smelting those in the furnace, you will receive molten glass used in the glassblowing process.
 By using a glassblowing pipe, you will be able to create Unpowered Orbs.
-To make this process even more simple, you can complete Hand in the Sand quest.
+To make this process even more simple, you can complete the Hand in the Sand quest.
 It will make NPC Bert give you 84 buckets of sand every day.